stas-sl/competitions/yandex/ytcf/2018/final/README.md

 **dp(i, j, d)** = true if dp(i-1, k, d - distance(from k-th cell of i-1 layer to j-th cell of i-th layer)) is true for some k

 Though if we will proceed with this approach as is we'll easily will run out of time.
-Thus we wll use 2 optimizations:

-1. We'll precalculate for each **(i, j)** maximal distance to the source cell that is it possible to obtain at all.
+Thus we need to clip some paths: we'll precalculate for each **(i, j)** maximal distance to the source cell that is it possible to obtain at all.
 Then during computation of **dp(i, j, d)** we'll check if **d** is greater that maximal possible distance we'll just return false.
-2. We'll cache all already calculated dp(i, j, d) to reuse the results if needed.

 Overal complexity is **O(M^N)**, where **N** - is number of layers and **M** - is number of cells in each layer.

-Using all these optimizations running time on the largest test case was just **3ms**.
+Though this can become a really large number in worst case, probably because final tests were not that hard this solutions worked under **3ms** for each case.

+Alternative (better) approach is known as **"meet in the middle"**, where we actually perform the same search but separatly for 2 halves of the graph and then merge the result.
+Namely we will start from the source cell in the bottom layer and collect all the distances that we can obtain from it to all cells in the middle layer.
+Then we'll perfrom the same procedure but staring from the target cell of the top layer and going from the top layer down to the middle layer.
+We'll end up with 2 sets of distances for each cell in the middle layer.
+Then we will just check for each cell in the middle layer if it is possible to find a pair of such distances that will sum to **D**.

+The complexity in this case will be **O(N\*M\*M^(N/2)\*log M)**.

+Implementation details.
+My first implementation of this algorithm timed out because of slowness of `undordered_set`.
+When I replaced it with `vector,` though it might contain duplicates and needs sorting, it actually worked faster and the longest test took **259ms**.
+Unfortunately this algorithm run out of memory/time implemented in python using either `list` or `dict`.

 # D. Fate lines